Trouble Makers (1948 film)

-Trouble Makers is a 1948 comedy film directed by Reginald LeBorg and starring The Bowery Boys.
+Trouble Makers is a 1948 American comedy film directed by Reginald LeBorg and starring The Bowery Boys.
 The film was released in 1948 by Monogram Pictures, although the exact release date is uncertain, although two possible released dates are mentioned in different books, December 10, 1948 and December 26, 1948.
 It is the twelfth film in the series.

 Plot

 Bowery Boys gang leader Slip Mahoney and another member, Sach, run a star-gazing operation on the sidewalk.
 When there are no clients around, Slip and Sach use the big telescope themselves to watch the city in motion, and discover a man being strangled in a room at the El Royale Hotel, not very far from where they are standing.